Revealing CNN Architectures via Side-Channel Analysis in Dataflow-based Inference Accelerators: Threat Model and Problem Formulation

-The threat model assumes the adversary gathers the following memory side-channel information regarding the execution of each layer CNN: (1) the total number of weight/input reads and output writes, (2) the number of weight/input reads, output writes each cycle of execution until a \textit{targeted event} ($e$) that depends on the dataflow (the concrete definition of $e$ in WS and OS dataflow are stated in section~\ref{subsec:recover_conv_ws} and ~\ref{subsec:recover_conv_os} respectively.), and (3) output stationary dataflow needs the virtual address of weight reads in the first two cycles.
+The threat model assumes the adversary gathers the following memory side-channel information regarding the execution of each layer CNN: (1) the total number of weight/input reads and output writes, (2) the number of weight/input reads, output writes each cycle of execution until a \textit{targeted event} ($e$) that depends on the dataflow (the concrete definition of $e$ in WS and OS dataflow are stated in Section~\ref{subsec:recover_conv_ws} and ~\ref{subsec:recover_conv_os} respectively.), and (3) output stationary dataflow needs the virtual address of weight reads in the first two cycles.
 Here, an input read means reading of a single value from an \textit{ifmap} and an output write means writing of a single value to an \textit{ofmap}.
 Depending on the adversary's capabilities, there are several ways to obtain these three pieces of information.
 The adversary can exploit unprotected communication between accelerator components.
 Information (1) and (2) can be obtained by snooping interconnects from GB to PE arrays (\redcircleletter{a} in Figure \ref{fig:overview_of_accel}).
 Since these accelerators use separate interconnects for each data type, it is easy to distinguish and count GB accesses that can be snooping on the interconnects.
 Alternatively, the adversary can obtain information (1) and (2) along with (3) by snooping the unprotected bus between the controller to GB (\redcircleletter{b} in Figure \ref{fig:overview_of_accel}).
 If there is a pooling layer, for the recovery pooling layer parameters, the adversary needs to find the number of pooling operations ($N_{pool}$). $N_{pool}$ can be recovered using the number of output writes to DRAM from GB (\redcircleletter{c} in Figure \ref{fig:overview_of_accel}) during the layer execution.
-Snooping of these buses (\redcircleletter{a}, \redcircleletter{b} and \redcircleletter{c}) can be done either through physical probing of buses or through a hardware Trojan.
-Alternatively, a compromised accelerator firmware or host operating system can steal relevant side-channel ((1), (2), and $N_{pool}$) information by accessing performance counters.